dapr/docs/daprdocs/content/en/getting-started/quickstarts/bindings-quickstart.md

 ### Step 2: Run PostgreSQL Docker container locally

-You will run the [PostgreSQL instance](https://www.postgresql.org/) locally in a Docker container on your machine.
+Run the [PostgreSQL instance](https://www.postgresql.org/) locally in a Docker container on your machine.
 The Quickstart sample includes a Docker Compose file to locally customize, build, run, and initialize the `postgres` container with a default `orders` table.

-In a terminal window, from the root of the Quickstarts clone directory, navigate to the `bindings\db` directory.
+In a terminal window, from the root of the Quickstarts clone directory, navigate to the `bindings/db` directory.

 ```bash
 cd quickstarts/bindings/db